ABOVE THE BIT

 ABOVE THE BIT MUSIC

-Lauded songwriters in their own right, Luke Watt & Nigel Wearne join forces to go Above The Bit.
+Lauded songwriters in their own right, Nigel Wearne & Luke Watt join forces to go Above The Bit.
 Skirting the fringes of blues, country and outlaw folk, Above The Bit channels the fire of Billy Bragg, the poetry and clang of Tom Waits and the spirit of Woody Guthrie.
 Above The Bit shines a light on true tales of mutiny and civil disobedience in Australian history.

 Nigel Wearne is 'one of Australia's emerging songwriters' (Tone Deaf) and Luke Watt is 'the real deal… so real you feel you already know him' (ABC Radio).
 Together, they tap into the psyche and emotive fabric of their subjects, harnessing the power of narrative and verse with an informed historical approach and social conscience.

-In July 2017, Nigel and Luke were Artists-In-Residence at Bundanon Trust, Arthur and Yvonne Boyd’s property they gifted to the Australian people.
+Deep in the winter of 2017, Nigel and Luke were Artists-In-Residence at Bundanon; Arthur and Yvonne Boyd’s property they gifted to the Australian people.
 Immersed in 1,100 hectares of bush and parkland on the Shoalhaven River, they spent 3 weeks exploring the enigma and stigma of the mutineer and how it’s shaped modern Australia.
 In 2018, they received a funding grant through the Australia Council for The Arts to record these songs.

 Above The Bit challenges the typical face of mutiny and tells stories of unlikely rebels that are in danger of being forgotten.
 Aboriginal warriors, women on the goldfields, US military mutinies on Australian soil and the Batavia mutiny.
 Emotive, honest, empathetic and enlightening—their debut album is unmistakably Australian.
 As the hunger for truth and the demand for reconciliation grows, Above The Bit is as relevant as ever.
-'Some tales don’t heal unless they’ve been told' #abouttobetold
+"Some tales don’t heal unless they’ve been told" #abouttobetold

-Aboriginal & Torres Strait Islander people are advised this project and associated songs contain the names of deceased persons.
+Aboriginal & Torres Strait Islander people are advised this project and associated songs contains the names of deceased persons.
 This content has been written, recorded and performed with permission from associated Elders and the Tasmanian Aboriginal Centre.